Aboriginal remains repatriation

-Museums and universities across the world hold Aboriginal remains which have been brought back from trips to the 'untamed land' and its ‘savage natives’.
+Museums and universities across the world hold First Nations remains which have been brought back from trips to the 'untamed land' and its "savage natives".

-In the early 1980s Aboriginal man Tom Trevorrow, his brother George and Ngarrindjeri countryman Major Sumner started lobbying museums to return Aboriginal remains and cultural objects with almost no government support .
+In the early 1980s First Nations man Tom Trevorrow, his brother George and Ngarrindjeri countryman Major Sumner started lobbying museums to return remains and cultural objects with almost no government support .

-Back then when community organisations learned of remains in particular institutions they pooled money and booked flights to negotiate their return.
+Back then, when First Nations community organisations learned of remains in particular institutions, they pooled money and booked flights to negotiate their return.

-Increasingly institutions are realising that holding Aboriginal remains disrespects not only Aboriginal culture but also the deceased's descendants.
-More than 1,000 Indigenous remains have been returned to Australia between 1998 and 2008, but ‘tens of thousands’ of remains are still held in overseas institutions.
+Increasingly institutions are realising that holding First Nations remains disrespects not only First Nations peoples' culture but also the deceased's descendants.
+More than 1,000 remains have been returned to Australia between 1998 and 2008, but tens of thousands of remains are still held in overseas institutions.
 An accurate register of what remains are where does not exist.

 In the absence of any legal obligation, institutions and museums have different reasons to refuse or delay returning First Nations remains, often for decades, while they return non-Aboriginal remains, for example from a WWI soldier, within days.

 - Fear of more requests.
-Some institutions hand back remains almost with secrecy because they fear that if they did it publicly more Aboriginal communities would come asking for their remains.
+Some institutions hand back remains almost with secrecy because they fear that if they did it publicly more First Nations communities would come asking for their remains.

 - Loss of reputation.
 Institutions don't want to see their collections shrink to a size that is no longer impressive, despite the fact that they most probably never have the resources or time to fully research the remains.

 - No request received.
-In an interesting twist of events the Pitt Rivers Museum in Oxford, UK, denied having received a request after a delegation of Aboriginal people had travelled to the UK.
+In an interesting twist of events, the Pitt Rivers Museum in Oxford, UK, denied having received a request after a delegation of First Nations people had travelled to the UK.

 - Fear of losing a job.
-The most vocal opponents to repatriation are often the anthropologists in the museums who, without their collections, won't have a job.
+The most vocal opponents to repatriation are often the anthropologists in the museums who, without their collections, fear they won't have a job.

-A notable exception is the University of Edinburgh which has repatriated all of its Aboriginal remains.
+A notable exception is the University of Edinburgh which has repatriated all of its First Nations remains.

-Even if Aboriginal remains make their way to Australia the return to the rightful communities is sometimes delayed because responsibility for repatriation is split between four separate government departments.
+Even if First Nations remains make their way to Australia, the return to the rightful communities is sometimes delayed because responsibility for repatriation is split between four separate government departments.

-To avoid disturbance of reburied Aboriginal remains some newspapers don't publish their exact locations but mention "a location near" the town closest to the burial site.
+To avoid disturbance of reburied First Nations remains some newspapers don't publish their exact locations but mention "a location near" the town closest to the burial site.

-Some museums continue to keep remains which were already given back to Aboriginal people.
-In these cases Aboriginal people have asked museums to keep them for them in their high-security repositories.
+Some museums continue to keep remains which were already returned because First Nations people have requested to keep them in their high-security repositories.

-Many Aboriginal remains were collected without noting down where exactly they came from, let alone to which clan the deceased person belonged.
+Many First Nations remains were collected without noting down where exactly they came from, let alone to which clan the deceased person belonged.